-We are a very small team here at HospiceCare, supported by volunteers and keep costs to a minimum, but still need to find £500,000 a year to provide our existing services.
+We are a very small team here at HospiceCare, supported by volunteers and keep costs to a minimum, but still need to generate over £525,000 this year to provide our existing services.

 I joined the Hospice in 2007 after working as a District Nurse in the Alnwick area for 3 years.
 Throughout my nursing career I have always had a passion and interest in caring for people at the end of their lives and have recently achieved a First Class Honours Degree in Palliative Care.